linguawork/ReactJsProjects/reduxjs4thunk_with_async/README.md

 ```

-* This the whole command:
+* This the whole command (to install node modules after cloning as well):
 ```
 npm i redux react-redux redux-devtools-extension redux-thunk --legacy-peer-deps
 ```